 Good MorningEquity markets advanced on Thursday, pushing the S&P 500 index to a new high.
 The move was small but sufficient to set a record, which is significant.
 The move is driven by news from the White House.
 The President spoke to the World Economic Forum in Davos via satellite, pushing for lower oil prices and lower interest rates to help spur economic activity.

 The question of lower interest rates will be answered next week.
 The FOMC's January policy meeting is on Tuesday and Wednesday, with the statement slated for Wednesday afternoon.
 There is a nearly 0% chance for the Fed to cut rates or change policy at this meeting but a 100% chance for the committee to impact the outlook for rates.
 With inflation still hot, the odds are high it will retain a hawkish bias and wait for the data to improve.
-Featured: A grave, grave error.
-(Porter & Company)
+Featured: Crypto Genius: Forget bitcoin – this will be so much bigger (Ad)

 |